 - Contact us– we have never disqualified a film as a result of technical problems!

 If technical problems persist, please contact us and include your internet browser and a description of the problem you are experiencing.
-Please be assured that we will not disqualify any entries that did make the deadline as a result of a technical problem with uploading the film.
+Please be assured that we will not disqualify any entries that did make the deadline as a result of a technical problem with uploading the film or art file.